andyguo0228/andyguo0228.github.io/index.md

 --------
 Hi, my name is Andy Guo.
 I'm a self-taught data analyst and I currently work as a medical scribe at a cancer center.

-In February 2022, I made a life-changing decision—I started learning about data science.
+In February 2022, I made a life-changing decision — I started learning about data science.
 It was a daunting experience at first because I've never coded anything before in my life.
 But I kept at it and the more I learned, the more my curiosity grew.
 I completed the Google Data Analytics Certificate course and dove headfirst into several other online courses to expand my data toolkit.
 Throughout this self-guided learning adventure, I discovered a genuine passion for turning raw data into meaningful insights and as my skills grew, so did my desire to apply them in real-world scenarios.

 Below are some of my skills and projects that I've worked on.